HEALTH AND PREVENTION

 Maintain a healthy diet to keep your liver in top condition.
 Poor nutrition, obesity and a sedentary lifestyle are among the most common causes of liver disease.

 Exercise can help boost your immune system and support a healthy liver and normal body weight.
 Being overweight can be a major cause of fatty liver disease, resulting in cirrhosis, liver failure or even liver cancer.

 Keep vaccinations up to date

-Ensure you are vaccinated, including Hepatitis A and B.
+Ensure you are vaccinated, including Hepatitis A and B and Covid 19.

 Smart body art

 Tattoos and piercings are increasingly common in the modern world.
 If you are looking into having a tattoo or piercing, ensure that the parlour uses sterilized equipment and follows proper infection control protocols between clients.